-- 1. Filled Control Certificate Form

-- 2. Proforma invoice or invoice

-- 3. Sample veterinary health certificate (This is not required for live cattle intended for slaughtering, feeder and breeding and sheep/goat)

-- 4. Document of Country of origin (It is not required if the veterinary health certificate includes the origin of the products)

-- 5. Ingredient List

-- 6. For food supplements, food for special dietary purposes and for products and feed where national legislation does not exist, specification document - 7.
+- 1. Filled Control Certificate Form - 2.
+Proforma invoice or invoice - 3.
+Sample veterinary health certificate (not required for live cattle intended for slaughtering, feeder and breeding and sheep/goats) - 4.
+Document of Country of origin (not required if the veterinary health certificate includes the origin of the products) - 5.
+Ingredient list - 6.
+For food supplements, food for special dietary purposes and for products and feed where national legislation does not exist, specification document - 7.
 Label/draft label - 8.
 Commercial Activity Certificate or Trade Registry Gazette where importer is registered - 9.
-Other documents, where MinFAL requests, according to the nature of the commodity to be imported.
+Other documents, as MinAF requests, according to the nature of the commodity to be imported.

-After approval of Control Certificate, it is registered to Turkey's Food Safety Information System for animal-sourced food products.
+After approval of the Control Certificate, it is registered to Turkey's Food Safety Information System for animal-sourced food products.
 Once issued, a Control Certificate is valid for a period of four or twelve months, depending on the product.
-After receiving a Control Certificate, the importer should inform the veterinary border inspection post and/or PAD about the arrival of the shipment at least one working day before arrival of the commodity by filling and submitting the Veterinary Entrance Document.
+After receiving a Control Certificate, the importer should inform the veterinary border inspection post and/or AFD about the arrival of the shipment at least one working day before arrival of the commodity by filling and submitting the Veterinary Entrance Document.
 When the commodity arrives at port/Turkish Customs, then import procedures are started.
 Please see details in Section IX on import procedures.

-For the products given in Appendix-1(b); a Control Certificate is not required but the products are subject to veterinary controls/inspections of Veterinary Border Inspection Posts or PADs.
+For the products listed in Appendix II, a Control Certificate is not required but the products are subject to veterinary controls/inspections of Veterinary Border Inspection Posts or AFDs.